ByAkif/ByAkif/README.md

 ###

 <p align="center">🎓 I'm a Computer Engineering student at Sakarya University.
-Specializing in backend development using Java and Spring Boot.
+Specializing in web development using .Net,React.js and Node.js.
 I am keen on learning new technologies and ensuring my projects stay up-to-date.</p>

 ###